End of WWII Commemoration Ceremony

 World War II Veteran, USS Missouri

 Mr. Ed Buffman served aboard the USS Missouri from 1944 to 1946 as a Gunner’s Mate Second Class.
-He was an eyewitness to the formal surrender ceremony in Tokyo Bay on September 2, 1945, which officially ended World War II.
+He was present onboard the Missouri for the formal surrender ceremony in Tokyo Bay on September 2, 1945, which officially ended World War II.
 Following his service, he co-founded the Pennsylvania Veterans Museum in Media, Pennsylvania, alongside fellow veterans and local leaders.

 Emma Baksic